-Amendment 15A to the Snapper Grouper FMP became effective was approved by the Secretary of Commerce on March 14, 2008.
+Amendment 15A to the Snapper Grouper Fishery Management Plan was approved by the Council during its December 2007 meeting submitted to NOAA Fisheries for approval by the Secretary of Commerce.
+The amendment was developed by the Council to: 1) update management reference points for snowy grouper, black sea bass, and red porgy; 2) modify rebuilding schedules for snowy grouper and black sea bass; 3) define rebuilding strategies for snowy grouper, black sea bass, and red porgy; and 4) redefine the minimum stock size threshold for the snowy grouper stock.
+The amendment was approved March 14, 2008.

-.
-The amendment was developed by the Council to: 1) update management reference points for snowy grouper, black sea bass, and red porgy; 2) modify rebuilding schedules for snowy grouper and black sea bass; 3) define rebuilding strategies for snowy grouper, black sea bass, and red porgy; and 4) redefine the minimum stock size threshold for the snowy grouper stock. was approved March 14, 2008.
+Amendment 16 to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic Region 2009

-Amendment 16 to the Fishery Management Plan for the Snapper-Grouper Fishery of the South Atlantic Region 2009 allowed.
+The amendment includes measures to end overfishing for gag grouper and vermilion snapper.
+These include: For gag grouper - 1) define interim allocations based on landings at 51% commercial and 49% recreational; 2) establish a January through April spawning season closure for gag grouper for both commercial and recreational sectors where no fishing for and/or possession of gag would be allowed.
 In addition, during the closure no fishing for and/or possession of the following species would be allowed - black grouper, red grouper, scamp, red hind, rock hind, yellowmouth grouper, tiger grouper, yellowfin grouper, graysby, and coney; 3) establish a directed commercial quota of 352,940 pounds (gutted weight); 3) reduce the current 5-grouper aggregate recreational bag limit to a 3-grouper aggregate bag limit and reduce the existing bag limit from 2 gag or black grouper to 1 gag or black grouper combined; and 4) exclude the captain and crew on for-hire vessels from possessing a bag limit for groupers.
-For vermilion snapper these measures include: 1) define interim allocations based on landings of 68% commercial and 32% recreational; 2) establish a commercial quota of 315,523 pounds gutted weight January through June; and 302,523 pounds gutted weight July through December; 3) reduce the recreational bag limit from 10 fish to 5 fish; and 4) establish a recreational closed season November through March.
+For vermilion snapper - 1) define interim allocations based on landings of 68% commercial and 32% recreational; 2) establish a commercial quota of 315,523 pounds gutted weight January through June; and 302,523 pounds gutted weight July through December; 3) reduce the recreational bag limit from 10 fish to 5 fish, 4) establish a recreational closed season November through March.